 In the beginning, it sounds easy but, believe me, it is not an easy law to read or follow or implement.
-It involves your local Board of Health, your local Conservation Commission (Con/Com), the Division of Fisheries and Wildlife (DFW) and Massachusetts Department of Environmental Protection (MDEP) and maybe the Massachusetts Department of Public Health (MDPH).
+It involves your local board of health, your local conservation commission (Con/Com), the Division of Fisheries and Wildlife (DFW) and Massachusetts Department of Environmental Protection (MDEP) and maybe the Massachusetts Department of Public Health (MDPH).

-This so needs a flow chart.
+It needs a flow chart very badly.
 Or, at least, I do.
 I think the people who drafted it must have said, "Let's use Kafka's The Trial" as our model.
 We'll leave them so befuddled, they'll forget all about theses critters."
-In addition to the various departments, there are applications for permits, a limit of two ten-day emergency permits by the Board of Health, thirty-day extension permits by the DFW and permits by Con/Com if the dam is to be breached or a water flow device installed.
+In addition to the various departments, there are applications for permits, a limit of two ten-day emergency permits by the board of health, thirty day extension permits by the DFW and permits by Con/Com if the dam is to be breached or a water flow device installed.
 Beavers can be trapped or moved, by those licensed for such activities, without Con/Com approval.

 The law tries to address every conceivable need, both human and animal, or foreseeable circumstance.
 They mention when the young kits are completely dependent on the adult animals.
 They mention winter conditions that, if their lodges were exposed, may threaten the beavers' lives.
-Yet, as you read the law and imagine those circumstances, you can easily see that once the threat to people has been determined, the beaver is going to be the loser, perhaps even paying with its life.
+Yet, as you read the law and imagine those circumstances, you can easily see that, in reality, once the threat to people has been determined, the beaver is going to be the loser, perhaps even paying with its life.
 Lethal trapping of them is one possible outcome of this law that is "An Act Relative to Foothold Traps and Certain Other Devices."
-(That is the actual name of this law.)
+That is the actual name of this law.

 I hope I never have to implement it.
 I'm happy to see the chubby rodent swimming in the retention basin and stuffing itself on water vegetation in the ponds.
-If they stay there, we are unharmed by them.
-However, a woodchuck burrowing into our million-dollar plus landfill cover, that is another matter entirely.
+As long as they stay there, we are unharmed by them.
+However, a woodchuck burrowing into our million dollar plus landfill cover, that is another matter entirely.
 I would need to motivate that groundhog to dig elsewhere.
-Please don't go talking to the legislators about it, though.
+Please don't go talking to the legislatures about it, though.
 I don't think we need another law for this topic and I don't want to make another flow chart.
 Just suppose, though, that people did start thinking about legislating ground hogs.
 If they do, I would recommend that they not only read Kafka's Metamorphosis, but they would have to live it, also.
 Instead of an insect, though, they would wake up as a groundhog or a beaver or a muskrat.
 Only then would they understand all the parties involved.
-Until then, your local Boards of Health will have to do the best they can to implement existing law with as much justice as possible, albeit with some degree of befuddlement by all involved.
+Until then, your local boards of health will have to do the best they can to implement existing law with as much justice as possible, albeit with some degree of befuddlement on the part of the applicant.